bfovet/ngw/README.md

 manually, then reload it and rebuild your workspace once or twice.

-When running these plugins as an Eclipse application, ou'll need to explicitly open the "Settings" view to configure workflow components.
+When running these plugins as an Eclipse application, you'll need to explicitly open the "Settings" view to configure workflow components.
 A "Workflow Editing" perspective is in the works.